 Hang the Decorations (and Check for Bare Spots)

 Decorating a tree takes a little more effort and planning than just throwing the ornaments on whatever branches are closest to you.
-If you’re hanging any beaded garlands or ribbon on the tree, do that before you start hanging any other ornaments.
+If you’re hanging any beaded garlands or ribbon on the tree, do that before you start hanging any other Christmas ornaments.

 The decorations should be evenly spaced out around the whole tree, even the parts that are not directly in view.
 If your tree is located in the corner of a room, pull it away from the wall while you decorate so that you have easier access to every side.
 Natural trees might have some thin or bare spots where there just aren’t as many branches.
 Try to fill those bare spots with decorations that naturally take up more space, like larger ornaments, pom poms or bows.
 If a bare spot cannot be filled in, position the tree so that the empty area is harder to see or at best hidden completely.

-Decorate the Base of the Tree
+How to Decorate the Base of a Christmas Tree

 The crowning jewel of a Christmas tree is the topper you place on its highest branch.
 The traditional tree topper is a golden star, meant to symbolize the star of Bethlehem that appears in the Nativity story in the Bible.
-But there are other options, too, from doll versions of angels and Santa to elaborately tied bows.
-Try to go with the topper that complements the theme of the rest of your decorations the best.

-Don’t Forget the Pickle!
+Don’t Forget the Pickle

 The tradition of hiding a pickle in a Christmas tree is a strange one, and there are several unconfirmed theories as to where, when, and why the practice began.
 Regardless of how it started, hiding a pickle and then rewarding a prize to the person who finds the ornament is a fun game that can add a little spirit of competition to more laid-back Christmas mornings.